kharchenkolab/dropEst/README.md

 * BamTools: BAMTOOLS_ROOT.
 * R: R_ROOT.
 Can be found by running the `cat(R.home())` in R.

 These variables should be set to the path to the installed library.
-It can be done either using command line options: `cmake -D R_ROOT="path_to_r"` or by adding variable declaration to CMakeLists.txt: `set(R_ROOT path_to_r)`.
+It can be done either by using command line options: `cmake -D R_ROOT="path_to_r"` or by adding the variable declaration to CMakeLists.txt: `set(R_ROOT path_to_r)`.

 ## dropTag
     droptag -- generate tagged fastq files for alignment